 Goal: Provide “support, encouragement, pep talks, inspiration, and more for women, by women.”

-Dues & Requirements: It’s free to join, there are also sponsorship opportunities for companies.
+Dues & Requirements: Membership is $24 per month, and there are also sponsorship opportunities for companies.

 What it is: An organization supported by the HLTH Foundation that matches mid-senior level women with mentors to support their career advancement.

 Goal: To “improve gender equity in healthcare leadership.”